bmeyjohann/EyeProtector/README.md

-# EyeBreakEnforcer
+# EyeProtector

-A Windows application that enforces the **20-20-20 rule** for eye health: every 20 minutes, look at something 20 feet away for at least 20 seconds.
+A Windows application that enforces the **20-20-20 rule** for eye health and gently reminds you to blink.
+Every few minutes the screen briefly turns the selected color (about 500 ms by default) to prompt a blink, and every 20 minutes it overlays the screen for 20 seconds so you can rest your eyes.

 ## Features

 ### Core Functionality
 - **Blink Reminders**: Quick screen flashes every few minutes to remind you to blink
+- **How it works**: The screen briefly goes dark (around 500 ms) to prompt a blink
 - **Break Enforcement**: Full-screen overlays that force you to take 20-second breaks
 - **Customizable Intervals**: Configure timing for both blink and break reminders
 - **Multi-Monitor Support**: Covers all monitors when active